jimie0311/Puccinia-polysora-genome/Figure-6/Figure-6A.md

 # Figure 6A Synteny Plot
-We used MCScan (Python version) to plot the synteny for two haplotypes of P. polysora and haplotype A of three Puccinia species (pca203, pgt21-0 and Ptt76)
+We used MCScan (Python version) to plot the synteny for two haplotypes of P. polysora and haplotype A of three Puccinia species (pca203, pgt21-0 and Ptt76).
+For more information of MCscan (python version), pleas view https://github.com/tanghaibao/jcvi/wiki/MCscan-(Python-version)

 ## Step 1 Jcvi installtion
 ```
 conda create -y -c bioconda -n jcvi jcvi
 conda activate jcvi